 Overview

-The ORDER BY statement allows you to sort the current working table based on a list of specifications.
+The ORDER BY statement allows you to sort the intermediate result or output table based on the specified columns.

 <order by statement> ::=